 - Select Is less than for Stress. - Enter 60000 for Max condition.

 15 Set a Goal (Sensor to monitor) the study.

-Click Add Sensor from the Goals drop-down menu.
+- Click Add Sensor from the Goals drop-down menu.
 The Sensor PropertyManager is displayed.
-Accept the default Sensor Type: Mass Properties.
+Accept the default Sensor Type: Mass Properties. - Click OK ✓ from the Sensor PropertyManager.